willstepp/writings/sanctuary-park/sp.notes.md

 Blue whale, Momo - something to do with that, maybe instead of following the con-man, he receives an email from him, initiating the game, which leads to the Murder Kroger, behind which he discovers a park in which there is a cabin.
 The old man who lives there takes your grief.
 The final message says to kill the man who lives in the room.

+images of the murder, eviceration, other things which reveal about his wife

 His pain is the loss of a wife and child from a murder/suicide from text game (only hinted at)

 The man who lives in the room is part plant part human.